-In addition to just escaping a corn maze, make sure to play a game of Maize-O-Poly, where you’ll find clues to fill up your game board.
-Get lost?
-Text the question master who will give you hints on how to get out.
-Afterwards, ride pedal carts, race rubber ducks and relax in a giant rocking chair.
-Tickets will be sold online only due to capacity limitations.
-Definitely have your camera ready to take pics of the pumpkin houses in Pumpkinville.
-Advance tickets are required. $20/person.
+Make sure to play a game of Maize-O-Poly, where you’ll find clues to fill up your game board while you’re inside the corn maze.
+If you get lost, text the question master who will give you hints on how to get out.
+Afterwards, ride pedal carts, climb on the spider ropes, race rubber ducks and relax in a giant rocking chair.
+Opening day is September 9.

 451 Rte.
 94, Vernon

-The 10-acre Sussex County staple features a mad scientist theme, and there’s a smaller hay maze for the little ones.
-Visit the farm animas, food stands, bee hives, ball arcade and more at the Great Pumpkin Festival.
-Weekday tickets are $14.99/person and weekends are $19.99/per person.
-Fall fun is open now until November 7.
+The 10-acre Sussex County staple created an alien-themed corn maze for 2023.
+Visit the farm animals, food stands, beehives, ball arcade and more at the Great Pumpkin Festival.

 70 Woodens Ln., Lambertville

 It seems appropriate that the 250-year-old Howell Farm hosts the longest-running corn maze in New Jersey.
 This 4-acre maze has two miles of paths with a maze master tower, victory bridge, maze games and more.
-Advance tickets are recommend, $8/child, ages 5-9. $10/person 10 and up.
-Opens on October 2.
+This year’s theme is Maid-a-Milking.

 113 Church Rd, Medford